 How do I work the bike?

-- Select the level of assistance you require (there are three levels from low to high).
+- Select the level of assistance you require.
 We recommend you start on the low setting and build up speed slowly.
+Level 0 will not use pedal assist.

 - Start pedalling and after a couple of seconds the motor will kick in to add to the power from your legs.